On the Generalization Bounds of Symbolic Regression with Genetic Programming: Connecting the Generalization Bound to GP Practice

 The constant-fitting term captures the complexity of optimizing continuous parameters within a fixed structure.
 In the bound, this contribution appears through the factor $R G \sqrt{s/m}$, where $G$ measures the sensitivity of predictions to perturbations of learnable constants.

 \paragraph{Constant optimization and sensitivity-driven overfitting.} GP-based SR commonly introduces ephemeral random constants and may further optimize them via local search, nonlinear least squares~\cite{levenberg1944method,marquardt1963algorithm}, covariance matrix adaptation evolution strategy (CMA-ES)~\cite{hansen2001completely,hansen2016cma}, or related procedures~\cite{kommenda2020parameter}.
-Empirically, stronger constant fitting often reduces training error but can produce brittle solutions and sometimes worse test performance, especially when unstable operators are available.
+Constant optimization generally improves SR performance and can lead to smaller, better-generalizing trees.
+However, when the fitted expression is sensitive to its constants, especially due to unstable operators or highly nonlinear compositions, aggressive fitting may still increase overfitting risk.
 In the lens of \eqref{eq:gen_bound}, this behavior corresponds to a larger constant-fitting term when the induced function is highly sensitive to changes in constants, that is, when $G$ is large.
 For example, expressions involving nested nonlinear operators such as $\exp(\exp(c_1 x))$ can exhibit high sensitivity to small changes in the learnable constants, leading to large values of $G$.
 In contrast, simpler expressions such as $\sin(c_2 x) + c_3 x$ tend to be more stable.

 \paragraph{Interval arithmetic and interval-aware operators.} Interval arithmetic can detect expressions that produce undefined or unbounded outputs on the input domain, enabling rejection or penalization of such trees.
 Keijzer showed that incorporating interval arithmetic can substantially improve the robustness of SR \cite{keijzer2003improving}.
-Under our decomposition, these techniques primarily improve generalization by discouraging unstable expressions and thereby helping to reduce $G$.
-At the same time, they may also prune invalid structures from the search space, which can indirectly reduce the effective structural complexity.
+Under our decomposition, these techniques primarily improve generalization by ruling out expressions that produce undefined or excessively large outputs, thereby helping to control $B$, while also discouraging unstable expressions and helping to reduce $G$.
+Smooth operator definitions, such as analytic quotient operators, therefore fit naturally into our framework as mechanisms for limiting sensitivity amplification~\cite{ni2012use,nicolau2021choosing}.
+Interval-based pruning may also remove invalid structures from the search space, which can indirectly reduce the effective structural complexity.

 \paragraph{Linear scaling.} Linear scaling, which fits an affine transformation of a candidate expression to the targets, is often effective in practice and is emphasized in interval-arithmetic-based SR \cite{keijzer2003improving,keijzer2004scaled}.
 In our framework, linear scaling can be interpreted as concentrating continuous fitting into a small and relatively well-conditioned set of parameters.
 This provides a structured way to reduce effective sensitivity without substantially enlarging the continuous search space.